debikadutt/FIFA-World-Cup-app/README.md

 Ref: https://www.npmjs.com/package/whatwg-fetch

 # Running the app
-Start by navigating to the current project folder 'fifa-standings-app' Then type: npm start
+Start by navigating to the current project folder 'FIFA-World-Cup-app' Then type: npm start
 From the browser navigate to http://localhost:3000/ to see the app in action.